 Now take a look below at the fake cart and notice there is no sticker on it.

-It’s not to say they might make fake stickers later as well, but for now this is the easiest deterrent to determine whether a Rove Brand cartridge is real or not.
-In Nevada, you will have a sticker attached with information as well.
-In general if you are outside of CA or NV, it is more likely you will see an either real CA Rove cart or a fake than a Nevada version.
-NV prices are high and there’s 10x more people in CA, so it’s less likely someone would be distributing NV versions in illegal states.
+It’s not to say they might make fake stickers later as well, but for now, this is the easiest deterrent to determine whether a Rove Brand cartridge is real or not.
+In Nevada, you will have a sticker attached to the information as well.
+In general, if you are outside of CA or NV, it is more likely you will see an either real CA Rove cart or a fake than a Nevada version.
+NV prices are high and there are 10x more people in CA, so it’s less likely someone would be distributing NV versions in illegal states.